Quick/Quick/Documentation/Ko-kr/TestingApps.md

 var viewController: BananaViewController!
 beforeEach {
-  // 1. 스토리보드를 인스턴스화 합니다. 기본적으로 이름은"Main.storyboard" 입니다.
+  // 1.
+Instantiate the storyboard.
+By default, it's name is "Main.storyboard".
-  //    스토리보드 이름이 예제와 다른 경우 여기에 다른 문자열을 사용하세요. let storyboard = UIStoryboard(name: "Main", bundle: nil)
+  //    You'll need to use a different string here if the name of your storyboard is different. let storyboard = UIStoryboard(name: "Main", bundle: nil)
-  // 2. 스토리보드를 사용하여 뷰 컨트롤러를 인스턴스화 합니다. viewController =
+  // 2.
+Use the storyboard to instantiate the view controller. viewController =
     storyboard.instantiateViewControllerWithIdentifier(
       "BananaViewControllerID") as!
 BananaViewController